Yorkshire dialect: Contracted negatives

-Scandinavian Yorkshire

-Scandinavian Yorkshire (also referred to as Jórvík) or Danish/Norwegian York is a term used by historians for Yorkshire and it's Ridings during the period of the late 7th century to the first half of the 10th century shortly before the Yorkshire Genocide conducted by the English Crown & Royal Family during the Norman Conquest.

-Yorkshire was dominated by Norse warrior-kings; in particular, "Jórvík" is used to refer to York, the largest City controlled by these kings.

-Yorkshire's Anglo-Scandinavian monarchy controlled varying amounts of Britain, Northumbria, Jorvik, and the Danelaw from 875 to 1070, however the area was invaded and conquered for short periods by England between 927 and 954 before eventually being annexed into England after the Harrying of the North and targeted killing of the established Anglo-Danish and Norwegian nobility.

-The Kingdom of Jórvík was closely associated with the much longer-lived Kingdom of Dublin throughout this period.

 Yorkshire Dialect Society

-The Yorkshire Dialect Society exists to promote and preserve use of this extensively studied and recorded dialect; there is also an East Riding Dialect Society.
+The Yorkshire Dialect Society exists to promote and preserve the use of this extensively studied and recorded dialect.
+After many years of low activity, the Society gained some media attention in 2023 with their "Let's Talk Tyke" classes, teaching the traditional dialect to Yorkshire residents.

-The Yorkshire society is the oldest of the county dialect societies; it grew out of the committee of workers formed to collect material for the English Dialect Dictionary.
-The committee was formed in October 1894 at Joseph Wright's suggestion and the Yorkshire Dialect Society was founded in 1897.
+The Yorkshire Dialect Society is the oldest of England's county dialect societies; it grew out of a committee of workers formed to collect material for the English Dialect Dictionary.
+The committee was formed in October 1894 at Joseph Wright's suggestion, and the Yorkshire Dialect Society was founded in 1897.
 It publishes an annual volume of The Transactions of the Yorkshire Dialect Society; the contents of this include studies of English dialects outside Yorkshire, e.g. the dialects of Northumberland, and Shakespeare's use of dialect.
 It also publishes an annual Summer Bulletin of dialect poetry.

 In the early 1930s, the society recorded gramophone records of dialect speakers from Baildon, Cleveland, Cowling, Driffield and Sheffield.
 The recording from Cowling was provided by Lord Snowden of Ickornshaw.

-Significant members have included Joseph Wright, Walter Skeat, Harold Orton, Stanley Ellis, J. D. A. Widdowson, K.M.
-Petyt, Graham Shorrocks, Frank Elgee, and Clive Upton.
+Significant members of the society have included Joseph Wright, Walter Skeat, Harold Orton, Stanley Ellis, J. D. A. Widdowson, K. M. Petyt, Graham Shorrocks, Frank Elgee, and Clive Upton.

 Although Joseph Wright was involved in the Society's foundation, the Society's annual Transactions published one of the first critiques of his work in 1977.
-Peter Anderson, then the editor of the Transactions, argued that Wright took much of his material for his work English Dialect Grammar without sufficient citation from the work of Alexander John Ellis, and that Wright did Ellis "a disservice" by criticising this same work.
+Peter Anderson, then the editor of the Transactions, argued that Wright took much of his material for his work English Dialect Grammar without sufficient citation from the work of Alexander John Ellis and that Wright did Ellis "a disservice" by criticising this same work.